 Katey Laurel is an independent Folk/Pop singer-songwriter from Denver (Colorado – USA) that I have know via Twitter .
 And I must say that she has really a wonderful talent and her voice is so melodious and amazingly beautiful.

-For all those who still don’t know Katey Laurel, I strongly suggest you to stop for a moment to immerse yourself in her music, certainly her folk/pop genre accompanied by a sweet and emotional voice will captivate you.
+For all those who still don’t know Katey Laurel I strongly suggest you to stop for a moment to immerse yourself in her music.
+I am sure that her folk/pop genre accompanied by a sweet and emotional voice will captivate you.

 Listen to her songs should be a privilege that all we must try.

-After the Katey parents made a change in their lifestyle, the family decided to settle in a 70 square miles ranch adjacent to National Forest in a wild area in rural northwestern Colorado, and here the isolated environment has stimulated the imagination of the young Katey who spent much of her time to creative activities.
+After the Katey parents made a change in their lifestyle, the family decided to settle in a 70 square miles ranch adjacent to National Forest in a wild area in rural northwestern Colorado.
+Here the isolated environment has stimulated the imagination of the young Katey who spent much of her time to creative activities.

 She began to draw and paint, especially the animals who always loved from an early age, the horses and at the same time the little Katey comes even close to the music starting to studying the piano.